ShyuanC/Tinder-of-restaurants/README.md

 5. Resolution
-Since this app is made for mobile devices, the different size of a monitor of testers might have a different experience, for example the size of (500, 1200) is good for Mac screen, however it looks a bit off on a 2k desktop monitor.
+Since this app is made for mobile devices, the different size of a monitor of testers might have a different experience, for example the size of (500, 1200) is good for Mac screens, however it looks a bit off on a 2k desktop monitor.
 So please feel free to adjust the window size:
 In Opening_Page.py, search for (ctrl +F ):

        Window.size = (500 ,1280)